informalsystems/hermes/guide/src/help.md

     client and a new connection underlying the new channel if a pre-existing connection is not provided

 FLAGS:
         --a-chain <A_CHAIN_ID>              Identifier of the side `a` chain for the new channel --a-port <A_PORT_ID>                Identifier of the side `a` port for the new channel --b-port <B_PORT_ID>                Identifier of the side `b` port for the new channel

 OPTIONS:
-        --a-conn <A_CONNECTION_ID>    Identifier of the connection on chain `a` to use in creating the new channel.
+        --a-connection <A_CONNECTION_ID>    Identifier of the connection on chain `a` to use in creating the new channel.
-        --b-chain <B_CHAIN_ID>        Identifier of the side `b` chain for the new channel --chan-version <VERSION>      The version for the new channel --new-client-conn             Indicates that a new client and connection will be created underlying the new channel
+        --b-chain <B_CHAIN_ID>              Identifier of the side `b` chain for the new channel --chan-version <VERSION>            The version for the new channel --new-client-connection             Indicates that a new client and connection will be created underlying the new channel
         --order <ORDER>                     The channel ordering, valid options 'unordered' (default) and 'ordered' [default: ORDER_UNORDERED]
 ```

 Additionally, the `-h`/`--help` flags typical for CLI applications work on